archivy/archivy/docs/reference/architecture.md

 ## Auth

 Archivy uses [flask-login](https://flask-login.readthedocs.io/en/latest/) for auth.
 All endpoints require to be authenticated.
-When you run archivy for the first time, it creates an admin user for you and outputs a temporary password.
+You can create an admin user with the `create-admin` command.

 In our roadmap we plan to extend our permission framework to have a multi-user system, and define configuration for the permissions of non-logged in users.
 In general we want to make things more flexible on the auth side.